CLARIAH/virtuoso-quad-log/README.md

 1. **quad-logger** generates logs of all initial, added, mutated or deleted quads in a [Virtuoso quad store](http://virtuoso.openlinksw.com/rdf-quad-store/) in the [RDF-patch](https://afs.github.io/rdf-patch/) format.
-2. **resourcesync-generator** enables the synchronization of these logs over the internet by means of the [Resource Sync Framework](http://www.openarchives.org/rs/1.0/resourcesync).
+2. **resourcesync-generator** enables the synchronization of these resources over the internet by means of the [Resource Sync Framework](http://www.openarchives.org/rs/1.0/resourcesync).

-The **example-virtuoso-server** is for demonstration purposes.
+The **example-virtuoso-server** is for reference and demonstration purposes.
 The tools can be deployed as services under [Docker-compose](https://docs.docker.com/compose/).

 ## Overview